 Nihonto.com is very pleased to present for sale this fine katana by Masahide.
 The signature reads Suishinshi Masahide (水心子正秀) on the obverse and Tenmei San Nen Hachi Gatsu Ishikawa Uji on the reverse.
 This translates to (made for) For Mr. Ishikawa on the August of the third year of Tenmei.
 (1783).
 This blade would have been made when Masahide was thirty-three years old and at the height of his career.

 The details on this blade are as follows: Length is 26 .73 inches or 67.9 cm.
 The sori (curvature of the blade) is 0.48 inches or 1.2 cm.
-The width at the hamachi (base) of the blade is 2.788 inches or 1.1 cm and the width at the saki (tip) is 2.02 inches or 0.81 cm.
+The width at the hamachi (base) of the blade is 1.15 inches or 2.9 cm and the width at the saki (tip) is 0.78 inches or 1.2 cm.
 The kasane (thickness ) of the blade is 0.24 inches or 0.63 cm.
 The sugata (shape) of the blade is of a regular width with a shallow sori (curvature) and with a slightly stretched kissaki (point).
 This blade is an excellent example of Masahide’s best efforts to create a copy of Oya Kunisada and his son Inoue Shinkai.
 It is the finest example of his work that I have yet to find.

 The jigane is a very fine and beautiful ko-itame that is very nearly a mu-ji hada as one would expect of a blade from this time period and made by this smith.
 There is an abundance of ji-nie in and around the habuchi.
 The hamon (temper line) is made of nie deki with a rather deep nioi-kuchi done in a combination of suguha and gunome midare becoming notare in areas.
 When you observe the monouchi area (upper part of the hamon as it nears the point) you will note that it becomes a thicker nioiguchi and the habuchi takes on a softer appearance.
 This is a very nice example of Masahide’s Sôshû style of workmanship from his earlier years.